janvi213/Website/README.md

 # Website
-A simple personal website with a guess the number game developed
+A simple personal website with a guess the number game